September 2016 Deir ez-Zor air raid: U.S.–Russian brokered Syrian ceasefire

+On Monday 12 September 2016 at 7 p.m.
+Syria time (1600 GMT), a U.S. and Russian brokered ceasefire, which was intended to last one week, had come into effect.

+The ceasefire had been the result of months of "intensive diplomacy," primarily between the U.S. Secretary of State John Kerry and the Russian Foreign Minister Sergey Lavrov, but also between U.S. President Barack Obama and Russian President Vladimir Putin, that had begun in July 2016.

-At the time of this attack, a U.S. and Russian brokered ceasefire, which had come into effect on Monday 12 September 2016 at 7 p.m.
-Syria time (1600 GMT) and was intended to last one week, had been in place for more than its fifth day and was less than 48 hours away from its completion which, had its completion come to pass, would have resulted in the U.S. and Russia jointly creating and running, per the ceasefire agreement, "the Joint Implementation Group" – an intelligence sharing group that would have been dedicated to coordinating U.S. and Russian attacks against al-Qaeda and ISIL in Syria.
+At the time of this attack, the ceasefire had been in place for more than its fifth day and was less than 48 hours away from its completion.

+Had its completion come to pass, it would have resulted in the U.S. and Russia jointly creating and running, per the ceasefire agreement, "the Joint Implementation Group" – an intelligence sharing group that would have been dedicated to coordinating U.S. and Russian attacks against al-Qaeda and ISIL in Syria.
 Some of the United States' top national security officials, particularly the Pentagon, were opposed to the creation of the Joint Implementation Group, fearing that its implementation would allow the Russian government to obtain important information about the functioning of the U.S. military.
 The agreement would have also seen the U.S. gain a veto, ensured by Russia, over the Syrian government's air force's combat missions over opposition and civilian-controlled areas, which at that time included the city of Aleppo.
-The ceasefire had been the result of months of "intensive diplomacy," primarily between the U.S. Secretary of State John Kerry and the Russian Foreign Minister Sergey Lavrov, but also between U.S. President Barack Obama and Russian President Vladimir Putin, that had begun in July 2016.